 If you are considering various platforms, then you may probably pay attention to Prestashop and Shopify.
 Shopify is a top-notch hosted source eCommerce platform that can be set up in small or large businesses or even freelancers.
 Meanwhile, Prestashop is a user-friendly, feature-rich, and open-source eCommerce platform.

 Those might be a suitable choice for your business, however, merchants should take them into consideration of what would be a better choice.
 This article is to make a head-to-head comparison between Prestashop vs Shopify and find out the best eCommerce solution for you!
+Let’s scroll down to get:

 Prestashop vs Shopify: Which is more famous?

 To begin with, Shopify was founded in 2004 and used by more than 800,000 stores in almost 175 countries, accordingly, it is the no.1 software in the shopping cart category.
-On the other hand, Prestashop is an open-source solution which started in 2007.
+On the other hand, Prestashop is an open-source solution that started in 2007.
 This means you can download it and modify it any way you want.
 In fact, there are 275,914 live websites using Prestashop and additional 409,909 sites that used Prestashop historically.
 With these incredible statistics, Prestashop can be a worthy option compared to Shopify.

 The search volume of the keyword “Shopify” is amazingly higher than “Prestashop” in the above chart.
 So what is the root of Shopify’s popularity?
 LitExtension had a Shopify overall review for you to look at.